-from the false-positives dept
+from the collections-so-bulky-they're-practically-immobile dept

 "Collect it all," they said.
 "You can't find needles without haystacks," they proclaimed.
 "The more you know," they rainbowed.
 All well and good, except the NSA, GCHQ, et al. appear to have far more in common with the protagonists of "Hoarding: Buried Alive" than with effective, finely-tuned terrorism-fighting machines.